Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ## C4 Overview

 [C4](http://c4model.com) is a simple, hierarchical, and easy‑to‑learn modelling tool.
 It has four key diagrams.
 They move from high level abstractions of the *System Context* where you think in terms of systems and people, the forest.
 Then, one level down are *C4 Containers*, the trees.
 Below that are the *C4 Components*, the branches.
 And at the most detailed level is the *Code Diagram*, the leaves.
-This last diagram is customarily be generated automatically.
+This last diagram is customarily generated automatically.

 ![C4 Infographic]({{site.images}}/2026/C4infographic.png)

 ##  Bytesize Architecture Sessions for Discovery: A Practical Walkthrough for Smaller Groups

-If you work with a cross functional team of ten people or less, the organisation of Discovery workshops should be simpler.
+If you work with a cross‑functional team of ten people or fewer, the organisation of Discovery workshops can be streamlined.
-Optionally start with Big Picture or Process Model EventStorming run a series of Bytesize Architecture Session over a few days, to create *System Context* and selected *Container Diagrams* together.
+You may start with a *Big Picture* or a *Process Model* *EventStorming* workshop, then run a series of Bytesize Architecture Sessions over a few days to produce a System Context diagram and the chosen Container diagrams together.
-It's ideal to run the first session in person to have time to address questions and gather feedback.
-Run the following sessions a few days later.
+It’s best to hold the first session in person so you have time to answer questions and gather feedback, and to schedule the subsequent sessions a few days later.

-### Kick off day
+### Discovery Kick Off

 These are some necessary steps to kick the series of,

-* Explain what is happening and why.
+* Explain why this group is doing this and an overview of what's the format.
 What is the reason to do Discovery
-* Teach all the participants about [C4](http://c4model.com).
+* Teach all participants about [C4](http://c4model.com).
 A short explanation with examples works well.

 Proceed with the workshop aspect of the day:

-* State the **goal of the session**.
-The goal should be to "Create a System Context Diagram of the system as it **currently is**".
+* **Goal of the session**.
+State the goal of this session: "Create a System Context Diagram of the system as it **currently is**".
 Check for questions, ensure everyone is able to participate (e.g they can create a diagram individually ).
 Ask attendees to confirm they understand the goal and that everyone attending is expected to create a diagram
 * **Alone Together**.
 Set up a timer for five minutes.
 All attendees create a diagram.
 When the timer elapses, everyone listens as each person describes their diagram without interruptions
 * **Convergence**.
-With the context from the previous step, create one System Context diagram that that is the convergence of all ideas.
+With the context from the previous step, create one System Context diagram that is the convergence of all ideas.
 This section is the longest, set up a timer for thirty  minutes.
-When the timer elapses move on to the next step.
+When the timer elapses move on to the next step
 * **Introspection**.
 Five introspective minutes to consider what each participant thought of the session.
 I generally run this as a fast mini-retro

 It's highly likely that the individual diagrams will look different to each other.
 A common pattern, especially for those less familiar with C4, is to have different levels of abstraction present in the diagram.